ksheyon123/synpress_tutorial/README.md

   e2e: {

     ...e2e,
-    setupNodeEvents(on, config) {
+    //setupNodeEvents(on, config) {
     // implement node event listeners here
-      // Let's figure out how to use node set up event for Synpress ---- },
+    // Let's figure out how to use node set up event for Synpress ----
+    //},
   },
 });